meteor-vue/vue-meteor/packages/vuex/README.md

       init(data) {
         data.threads = []
       },
-      // When the tracker is being used (optionnal) activate() {
+      // When the resource is being used (optionnal) activate() {
-        // Subscribe to the publication
-        sub = Meteor.subscribe('threads');
+        // Do something
       },
-      // When the tracker is no longer used (optionnal) deactivate() {
+      // When the resource is no longer used (optionnal) deactivate() {
+        // Do something
+      },
+      // Subscriptions
-        // Stop the subscription
+      // See the 'akryum:vue' atmosphere package
-        sub.stop();
+      subscribe: {
+        threads: [],
       },
       // Watch store changes
       // State is relative to the module (optionnal)